 Volunteer at IPI Community Project in Kenya

-By volunteering at IPI you will be part of our new and exciting volunteering programme in Kenya, where you can use your talents and skills to enhance the lives of vulnerable children and contribute to the local community, getting involved in women’s empowerment activities and eco-agriculture.
-This is a fantastic opportunity to become immersed in Kenyan Life and Culture, and gain first hand experience of working in the field of sustainable development in a cutting edge community empowerment organisation.
+By volunteering at IPI, you can use your talents and skills to enhance the lives of vulnerable children and contribute to the local community, getting involved with women’s empowerment activities, skills-training workshops, and eco-agriculture.

-- Help care for orphan children who live at KACH
+- Caring for the children who live at KACH.

 - Working on IPI’s organic farm, learning about permaculture and sustainable agriculture.

 - Constructing eco-buildings at IPI’s new Tiriji Eco-Centre.

 If you’ve spoken to our Volunteer’s Coordinator and need to make a payment, please use the link below